 Could you please explain the changes a woman experiences when she experiences the onset of menopause to its completion?

-To answer a question fully, it’s usually good to start at the beginning: The onset of menopause, referred to as perimenopause, typically starts for most women in their 40’s.
+To answer your question fully, it’ll help to start at the beginning: Menopause occurs when a person no longer experiences menstrual cycles.
+The onset of menopause, referred to as perimenopause, typically starts for those in their 40s.
 Perimenopause is characterized by a gradual change in the menstrual cycle, which can include more frequent periods, skipped periods, or those that are more spaced widely apart.
 Once the ovaries stop producing eggs and ovulation ceases, there isn't a need for the menstrual lining to build up each month.
-As such, you'll stop getting your menstrual period.
+As such, menstrual periods will stop.
 Health care providers classify menopause as beginning twelve months following the last menstrual period.
 In the United States, the average age menopause begins is at 51 years old.
-While there are a number of symptoms associated with menopause, there are also several ways, both medical and non-medical, to address them.
+While menopause is a natural part of aging, it’s also good to note that if someone has undergone a total hysterectomy (removal of uterus and ovaries), chemotherapy or radiation therapy, or has a genetic or autoimmune condition that causes what is called primary ovarian insufficiency, they may experience menopause symptoms as well.
+There are a number of symptoms associated with menopause, but there are also several ways, both medical and non-medical, to address them.

 - Hot flashes